 A Chatbot for Education: Next Level Learning

 Every now and then, we get the chance to discuss a chatbot for education.
-It's rare but we do love the idea of bringing education to the next level thanks to artificial intelligence and always on 'teacher bots'.
+It's rare -- though getting more frequent, since the number of universities using chatbots has significantly increased -- but we do love the idea of bringing education to the next level thanks to artificial intelligence and always on 'teacher bots'.

 What can chatbots do for education?
 What has been done and what is the future holding for AI in a learning setting?